 The city burning ordinance bans all burning other than landscape waste generated from your property.
-The fires must be on the open ground on your property and properly attended, and may only be between sunrise and sunset.
+The fires must be on the open ground on your property and properly attended, and may only be between sunrise and sunset, excluding national holidays.

 You are not allowed to put rock in ditches or along the road.
 Please contact the City at (217) 438-6151 before dumping rock or putting in culverts.

 The speed limit for side streets is 25 mph unless otherwise posted.
 School zone speed limit is 20 mph.

 Portable basketball hoops and trash containers are not to be placed on city streets or right-of-ways.